Tax Considerations in a Divorce

 - $3,400 with one qualifying child

 Investment income must be $3,450 or less for the year.

 The American Tax Relief Act of 2012 extends the relief for married taxpayers, the expanded credit for taxpayers with three or more qualifying children and other provisions to December 31, 2017.

 For more information on whether a child qualifies you for the EITC, see IRS Publication 596

 If your spouse knowingly cheated on your joint return to evade taxes, you might not be held responsible.
-Effective July 22, 1998 a new tax rule went into effect whereby if you are divorced, legally separated or have been living apart from your spouse for at least 12 months, and you were unaware that your spouse lied on your joint tax return you can file papers that would compute your tax liability separately.
+There is a tax rule in effect whereby if you are divorced, legally separated or have been living apart from your spouse for at least 12 months, and you were unaware that your spouse lied on your joint tax return you can file papers that would compute your tax liability separately.
 If you have been audited and you believe this rule applies to you contact a tax specialist who has experience with this type of matter.

 From the IRS website Tax Tip 2012-23, February 3, 2012

 Top Five Tips for Recently Married or Divorced Taxpayers with a Name Change

 If you changed your name after a recent marriage or divorce, the IRS reminds you to take the necessary steps to ensure the name on your tax return matches the name registered with the Social Security Administration.
 A mismatch between the name shown on your tax return and the SSA records can cause problems in the processing of your return and may even delay your refund.

 Here are five tips from the IRS for recently married or divorced taxpayers who have a name change.